szymonKaklin/AMLS_assignment20_21/README.md

 # README
 This is the final submission for module ELEC0134 AMLS_20/21.
-Note: This is a throwaway github account, the git commit history can be provided upon request as it is on my main account.

 ## How to run
 To run project, upload the required datasets into the empty dataset folder, and run main.py.